International outreach work of the 2050 Calculator

 2050 Calculator international outreach

-DECC strongly supports other countries or regions that want to use the 2050 Calculator methodology to explore their future energy choices, and is keen for this to have the same transformational impact as it has done in the UK.
-DECC also wants to learn from the modeling approaches of other experts to improve the 2050 methodology.
+BEIS strongly supports other countries or regions that want to use the 2050 Calculator methodology to explore their future energy choices, and is keen for this to have the same transformational impact as it has done in the UK.
+BEIS also wants to learn from the modeling approaches of other experts to improve the 2050 methodology.

 All three versions of the UK 2050 Calculator are open source, and some training material is available below.
 If you have any questions or are interested in developing a new version of the Calculator, please contact the 2050 pathways team.

 In order to promote international engagement, BEIS received funding from the International Climate Fund to support 10 developing countries develop their own 2050 Calculators – Bangladesh, Brazil, Colombia, India, Indonesia, Mexico, Nigeria, South Africa, Thailand and Vietnam.
 All 10 countries have now completed the initial stage of the programme, and have launched finished Calculator models.
 Many of these are now being used in policy making or to open up the climate and energy debate to new audiences. more information on this programme, can be found on the Development Tracker website, which includes the original business case and annual reviews.